 My new plain white raffia tote (pattern to follow soon) needs a new charm for embellishment, so I crochet some fall leaves and string them up to make a simple charm.
 Just love how the fall leaf charm spice up the boring white tote.
 I have to say that it is another easy and quick project to whip up in a day.
 I used raffia yarn for this fall leaf pattern since it matches with the white raffia tote I have just completed, you could crochet it by using your leftover yarn from other projects too.

-The crochet pattern of this fall leaf pattern comes in 2 forms, a written instruction and a chart diagram.
+The crochet pattern of this fall leaf pattern comes in 2 forms, a written instruction, and a chart diagram.
 This fall foliage is about 3″ x 5″, crochet from raffia yarn and with 2.5mm hook.
-The vein is sewn on with tapestry needle.
-In the event of using other yarn to crochet, you will get a different of size of fall leaf according to the weight of the yarn and hook size you are using.
+The vein is sewn on with a tapestry needle.
+In the event of using other yarn to crochet, you will get different sizes of fall leaf according to the weight of the yarn and hook size you are using.